ItsNoellaHere/mhr-progress-wiki/lr/Dual-Blades.md

  - Do the optional quest [Feathered Frenzy](https://monsterhunterrise.wiki.fextralife.com/Feathered+Frenzy) again until you get the materials to craft the [Schirmscorn I](https://monsterhunterrise.wiki.fextralife.com/Snow+Slicers+I).
 You can forge them outright or upgrade a new [Matched Slicers I](https://monsterhunterrise.wiki.fextralife.com/Matched+Slicers+I).
  - Do the optional quest [Faceless Foe](https://monsterhunterrise.wiki.fextralife.com/Faceless+Foe) for its thunder damage dual blade.
 Make sure you break it's head and back and to capture it for the best chances of a [Pale Bone](https://monsterhunterrise.wiki.fextralife.com/Pale+Bone).
  - Mine in the [Sandy Plains](https://monsterhunterrise.wiki.fextralife.com/Sandy+Plains) for [Machalite Ore](https://monsterhunterrise.wiki.fextralife.com/Machalite+Ore) to make the [Khezu Daggers I](https://monsterhunterrise.wiki.fextralife.com/Khezu+Daggers+I).
 Upgrade the Kamura dual blades tree until you can make the [Khezu Daggers I](https://monsterhunterrise.wiki.fextralife.com/Khezu+Daggers+I).
- - You have the option of making the [Alloy Vambraces](https://monsterhunterrise.wiki.fextralife.com/Alloy+Vambraces) and the [Alloy Coil](https://monsterhunterrise.wiki.fextralife.com/Alloy+Coil) though they do not provide a mjor benefit.
+ - You have the option of making the [Alloy Vambraces](https://monsterhunterrise.wiki.fextralife.com/Alloy+Vambraces) and the [Alloy Coil](https://monsterhunterrise.wiki.fextralife.com/Alloy+Coil) though they do not provide a major benefit.

 ### Key Quests